NonFasho/BeanCore/README.md

 # BeanCore

 **BeanCore** is the official SDK for the BeanChain blockchain network.
-It provides core transaction models, cryptographic utilities, wallet state structures, and reusable tools shared across all BeanChain projects — including nodes, wallets, contract runners, and developer tools.
+It provides core transaction models, cryptographic utilities, wallet state structures, and reusable tools shared across all (*Java*) BeanChain projects — including nodes, contract runners, and developer tools.

 This SDK is designed for modular integration with:
 - *Java Built BeanChain Applications*